MRCIEU/epigraphdb_web/frontend/src/assets/docs/literature-trait.md

 ## Summary

-This view shows the literature evidence (from MEDLINE using SemMedDB) associated with a phenotype term.
-The trait of interest will map to an associated SemMed triple (Subject-Predicate-Object** derived from text-mining of the literature, then map to a published study with its PubMed ID.
+This view shows the literature evidence (from MEDLINE using SemMedDB) associated with a phenotype term, in a two stage approach:

+1. The trait of interest will map to an associated SemMed triple (Subject-Predicate-Object**) derived from text-mining of the literature, then map to a published study with its PubMed ID.
 For example the `"Adiponectin"` trait will map to a triple such as `"Adiponectin:INHIBITS:Leptin"`and then to literature evidence supporting this mechanism.

+2. We then restrict the associated literature to those that are only relevant with the original trait.

 **Mapping of IEU GWAS Database trait to SemMed triple**:
 Mapping of trait terms to SemMed terms is applied with an enrichment p-value.
 For example, the "Body mass index" trait when there is no identical SemMed term EpiGraphDB will be map it to SemMed terms like "Obesity" or "Diabetes".

+**Restricting pubmed articles to orignal trait**:
+`[GWAS_TO_LIT]` connects `(Gwas)` nodes to `(Literature)` nodes based on two criteria, both provided via MELODI-Lite (https://github.com/MRCIEU/MELODI-lite).
+The first is a PubMed search of the trait name, the second is a mapping of those matching PubMed articles to a subset of SemMedDB.
+Therefore, links between GWAS and literature nodes are only present if there is a link between the literature node and SemMed data.

 ## How to use